 Many of the wrecks are “Maru”, Japanese merchant vessels that were at anchor in the lagoon when the Americans attacked.
 Some had been fortified with anti-aircraft weapons and many carried important army supplies including Zero Fighter aircraft parts, tanks, torpedo shells, trucks and road supplies.
 Bottles, cooking utensils, items from everyday life and personal artifacts can be found in several of the wrecks, serving as a reminder to the visiting divers of those who lost their lives during the battle.

-For your diving support you have 3 excellent options to choose from: the Truk Odyssey liveaboard is still regarded as one of the best there is anywhere in the world & has just undergone some major work; the always popular Thorfinn is a long-popular option in the Lagoon; and the sturdy Truk Master (which also takes divers to Bikini Atoll mid-year every year) joined this group in 2016.
+For your diving support you have 3 excellent options to choose from: the Truk Odyssey liveaboard is still regarded as one of the best anywhere in the world & has recently undergone some major work; the always popular Thorfinn is a long-popular option in the Lagoon; and the sturdy Pacific Master (which also takes divers to Bikini Atoll mid-year every year) has just moved from the Solomon Islands.

 You can certainly dive Truk (Chuuk) Lagoon as a single destination but we recommend, if possible, doing it in conjunction with either land-based or liveaboard diving in stunning Palau.
 Once you've travelled all that distance, it's a shame to miss half the fun !
 And .... if you have time, you can add in an unforgettable trip to Yap to dive with the magnificent manta rays who hang out there.

 If you choose a combo trip, you may be lucky enough to get from Palau to Truk (Chuuk) to board your 2nd liveaboard on a boat the same day you leave Palau .... for an unforgettable wreck diving experience.
 Other times, you'll have a day or two between liveaboard trips ... with great places to stay and dive.